wp-insider/simple-membership/simple-membership/readme.txt

 Do the following to install the membership plugin:

-1. Upload the 'simple-wp-membership.zip' file from the Plugins->Add New page in the WordPress administration panel.
+1. Upload the 'simple-membership.zip' file from the Plugins -> Add New page in the WordPress administration panel.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==